Lowering the Risk of Preeclampsia

 - SEAWEED: Seaweed based supplements and foods can lower the risk of pre-e.
 Spirulina and Chlorella are both highly recommended.

-- BEETS: Raw Beet Juice and Beetroot are natural sources of calcium and also balances the sodium/potassium ratio in your blood.
+- BEETS: Raw Beet Juice and Beetroot are natural sources of calcium and also balance the sodium/potassium ratio in your blood.
 It can also aid in lowering high blood pressure.

 - OIL PULLING: Oil pulling lowers the level of bacteria in the mouth.
 Gum disease and poor dental health are linked to an increased risk of preeclampsia and preterm labor.